by The People’s Minister of Information JR

 Mother divorced Mr. Hayes as the company was dissolved and thereafter married my father, Dr. Royston Scott (Senior) of Guyana.
 He was none too keen on mother’s first marriage, so the topic of Apex was never much discussed when I was young.

-Mother divorced my father after a couple of years and struggled to raise four children as a single mother during the ‘60s and ‘70s, all the while still proud of her legacy of one time wealth and fame as one of the premiere East Coast’s Black debutantes.
+Mother divorced my father with the MA Divorce lawyers after a couple of years and struggled to raise four children as a single mother during the ‘60s and ‘70s, all the while still proud of her legacy of one time wealth and fame as one of the premiere East Coast’s Black debutantes.
 Years later I had moved to New York to attend NYU, where I studied theater and film.

 My mother became very ill just around the time when I was thinking about documenting her story.
 Time was not on my side.